pointave/SharkBit/README.md

 # SharkBit

 SharkBit is a desktop application for video cropping, editing, and exporting, with advanced features like scene detection and multi-video playback.
-It provides a modern graphical user interface (GUI) and leverages OpenCV, ffmpeg, and other libraries for fast video processing.
+It provides a modern graphical user interface (GUI) and leverages OpenCV, ffmpeg, and other libraries for fast video processing.  ***EXPORT with shortcut B needs to have you push any number key first before it will export.***

 ---